Access the Series: Enrolling now in The Estate Registry. →

 1. In a large, chilled wooden or ceramic bowl, arrange the lettuce leaves to create a voluminous foundation.

-2. Layer the carrots, cucumbers, tomatoes, and red onions across the greens to ensure architectural distribution.
+2. Layer the carrots, cucumbers, tomatoes, and red onions across the greens to ensure even distribution.

 3. Distribute the ham, turkey, and cheese cubes evenly.